Master of Arts in Art Education (34 Points) | Art and Art Education | Arts and HumanitiesSkip to content Skip to main navigation

 Students must plan their schedules carefully, as some courses are only offered in the Fall (F) semester and others in the Spring (Sp).
 Some courses are offered in Summer (Su) session A and/or B as well.
 A full-time course load at TC is considered to be 12 credit points.
 (Students qualify for most financial aid with 6 credit-point course loads).

 When courses are offered for variable credit points, students can decide how many points to take (more points require a heavier out-of-class workload).
 Students are responsible for making sure they meet the 34-point requirement when all courses are added up.

 Minimum completion time for full-time students is two years.
 There is a five-year limit for all students to complete the MA degree requirements.
 Part-time students should select courses in consultation with their advisors.

 Credit points from other institutions may not be transferred into the MA program in Art Education.

 The 34-credit point MA does not lead to any form of Teacher Certification.
-Please also note the individual evaluation pathway for the first Initial certificate in all other titles offered by New York State is only available to candidates who apply, pay and meet all requirements for the Initial certificate before May 1, 2014.
 Students who already hold an Initial Teaching Certificate earned at another school or via Individual Path and wish to use their MA degree credits towards Professional Certification must apply for it directly through New York State.
 (Students who gained an Initial Teaching Certificate through TC can apply for a Professional Certificate with the help of the Office of Teacher Education, following the completion of 3 years cumulative teaching experience.)